TomAnthony/mariokart64-guide/readme.md

 - An obvious good place to place fake boxes is on top of a real box thus making it harder for opponents to see.
 - It can often be beneficial to and slightly hang back in a tight pack.
 This will allow you to get a last placed box which may be a lightning/invicible which would allow you to pull away.
 A good example of this is the first set of boxes on any course.
 - [**Advanced**] If someone ahead of you goes off the course, on some courses you can overtake that person but the positions won't update until they are returned to the course.
 If you lock a box in during this time you'll get a better weapon.
-- [**Advanced**] If you have a string of bananas, quickly spread them across the entire course in quick succession meaning opponents can't just stick to one side of the track to avoid them.
+- [**Advanced**] If you have a string of bananas, quickly spread them across the entire path in quick succession perpendicular to the course meaning opponents can't just stick to one side of the track to avoid them.
 - [**Advanced**] When someone is dragging an object as defence, you can still hit them with a shell if you get it to hit their sides/front.
 Back shells are obviously the easiest way, but you can also hit their sides from behind them.
 A red shell shoots forward when you fire it so if you fire it at the right angle it will fire forwards then hit the player from the side bypassing their defence.
 - [**Advanced**] If you are chasing someone to shoot a red but are struggling to get in range then you can fire before clearing a corner by taking outside line or by steering to face away from inside wall so the fired shell's turning circle means it clears the corner and chases the player.
 - [**Advanced**] When dragging a hunt the leader, the shell swings around to in front of you when you fire it.
 Because it can blast through multiple opponents you can use this to your advantage by swinging it into a racer just in front of you to take both them and the leader out.